-Our post-volcano options for those who wish to enjoy a volunteer vacation for a discounted stay:
+Our post-volcano options to enjoy a volunteer vacation for a discounted stay:

 - Hedonisia Guava Land.
 We are offering camping accommodations at our nearby property.
 The land is a beautiful guava forest where we are also building a sustainable eco-friendly tiny home and a parcours-style outdoor Guava Gym.
 This property is a short drive to Kehena Beach and the Isaac Hale warm ponds.